Pradžia

 Remember to back up your wallet at this stage to protect it from loss or damage.
 Follow the wallet provider's instructions to back up your wallet's recovery phrase or create a wallet backup file.
 Store this backup securely in a separate location.

 It's important to prioritize the security of your crypto wallet.
-Set a strong password for the wallet software and enable any additional security features offered by the wallet provider, such as two-factor authentication (2FA) or biometric authentication.
+Set a strong password for the wallet software and enable any additional security features offered by the wallet provider, such as biometric or two-factor authentication (2FA).

 4. Familiarize yourself with the wallet interface